tiktuk/olsk-large-cnc-how-to/CNC_Machine_Documentation.md

     *   `G53`: Move in machine coordinate system.
 *   **Coolant:** `M7` for air, `M8` for mist, `M9` to turn off.

+### User Interface and Workflow

+- **Tabs Overview**
+  - Jobs Manager, Controls, and Preview are the main tabs for day-to-day use.

+- **Jobs Manager**
+  - Lists jobs stored on the machine’s SSD.
+Supports search, sort (e.g., by size, upload date, name), download, and delete.
+  - Renaming opens a custom on-screen keyboard automatically.
+It supports special characters, case toggle, delete, space, and close.
+  - USB auto-import: when a USB is plugged in, a file picker pops up to upload selected files directly into the Jobs list.

+- **Preview**
+  - Shows toolpaths for the selected job.
+You can pan, zoom, and tilt to inspect paths.
+It does not display machine position.

+- **Controls Tab**
+  - Jogging: set step size per-axis; X and Y steps can be locked together or edited independently.
+Speed modes: slow, normal, fast.
+  - Return to Zero returns in X/Y only (keeps current Z for safety).
+  - Z moves require caution because the controller doesn’t know actual tool length unless properly set.
+  - Many controls (zeroing, tool pick, job management) are disabled while a job is running; only Pause/Stop and overrides remain.

+- **Coordinates Panel**
+  - Machine coordinates are absolute and repeatable across power cycles (after homing).
+  - Job coordinates are relative to the current work zero.
+You can manually set offsets via the coordinate fields.
+  - Tip: take a photo of machine coordinates for later recovery of a physical position.

+- **Homing, Alarms, and Resets**
+  - On startup, enable the motor drivers (green button), wait a few seconds for drivers/fans to come up, then retry homing.
+  - If an alarm persists, use Unlock; combine with Software Reset when needed.
+  - Soft limits prevent out-of-range moves; X travel limit is 1000 mm.
+Max rapid is 7000 mm/min.

+- **Overrides During a Job**
+  - Feed rate and spindle RPM can be adjusted live via overrides.
+Feed override up to 130% for safety limits; you can restore defaults anytime.
+  - Pausing a job keeps the spindle ON; lower the brushes only when paused and after visually confirming conditions.

+- **Tool Change Behavior and Safety**
+  - Brushes automatically raise before a tool change to avoid collisions.
+  - Motion order during tool change: move to a safe Y first, then X, to avoid colliding with adjacent tools.
+  - Tool change is a critical sequence; you cannot modify speed mid-change.
+You may Stop/Pause, but the tool is only committed at the last position.
+  - The machine does not sense tool presence; if you manually insert/remove a tool, update the controller using `GFT T<number>` (use `GFT T0` for no tool) to prevent incorrect assumptions.
+  - Starting a toolchanger job with no tool will trigger automatic pickup of the first required tool per the program.

+- **Spindle and Timing**
+  - Spindle max: 24,000 RPM; spin-up from 0 to max takes ~12 seconds.
+  - Toolchange sequences budget time to stop the spindle before picking/placing tools.
+CAM post-processors may not wait for spin-up at job start; add dwell/startup logic if needed.

+- **Logs and Debugger**
+  - On errors, an Open Debugger link can show recent controller commands and machine status.
+Logs can be downloaded for diagnostics.

 ### Automatic Tool Changer

 *   **Pneumatic System:** Enable with `GP1`, disable with `GP0`.
 Check status with `GPC`.